cjbolt/EubosChess/README.md

 4. Select UCI protocol to communicate with Eubos
 5. That's it!

-Alternatively, you can install the Eubos.jar file directly in Arena, but if you do this, be aware that the memory allocated to the JVM and Eubos will be capped to 2GB.
+Alternatively, you can install the Eubos.jar file directly in Arena, but if you do this, be aware that the JVM won't be optimised for the Eubos application and also the memory allocated to the JVM will be capped to 2GB.